-There are three base horse coat colors, black, chestnut and bay.
-These three base colors along with various modifiers and dilutions provide us the vast spectrum of solid horse coat colors.
+There are four base horse coat colors, black, chestnut, bay and brown.
+These four base colors along with various modifiers and dilutions provide us the vast spectrum of solid horse coat colors.
 Black and bay coats are caused by the agouti gene and it is the Dominant agouti allele that causes black hairs to be restricted to the points.
 Perhaps one of the most well known horse colors, bay comes in a wide variety of different shades.
 All of them can be visually identified by their black points (mane, tail and legs).

 Amazing Agouti